BlinkDL/RWKV-LM/README.md

 alt="W_{t,u,c}=f_h(t-u)\cdot \alpha_h(u) \cdot \beta_h(t)">

 Moreover we multiply the final output of Time-mix layer by γ(t).
 The reason for the α β γ factors, is because the context size is smaller when t is small, and this can be compensated using the α β γ factors.

+**(UPDATE: We remove α β γ factors in v2-RNN and restrict W to be of a simple form and hence able to rewrite it as RNN)**

 * The Channel-mix is similar to GeGLU (https://arxiv.org/abs/2002.05202) with an extra R factor.
 Initialize R and W matrices to ZERO for fast & stable convergence.